 With that in mind, what would the hazards of the road be in 2050?
 Only time will tell, but that won’t stop us from making a few predictions!

-Autonomous cars – aka cars driven completely by themselves – were once a fantastical, futuristic idea with no basis in reality.
+Autonomous cars – aka cars driven completely by themselves – were once a fantastical, futuristic idea with no basis in reality -just like the Hyperloop.
 Now, some studies show that, by 2050, 4 out of every 10 cars on the road, will be autonomous.

 However, drivers transitioning to autonomous cars might become its own safety issue.
 For those used to being in control of their car, letting the car do all the work might prove nerve-wracking, especially in heavily trafficked areas.
 It is easy to imagine a scenario where a driver might lose their nerve, attempt to take control of their car, and end up crashing.